UPDATE: 2022 PhD Studentships

 Important Information for postgraduate studies

-The new government postgraduate loan scheme (https://www.gov.uk/postgraduate-loan/overview) can be used to cover the cost of postgraduate research tuition fees at UK/EU rates (£4,195 2017/18 rates) and bench fees (£1,000).
-If required and successfully secured, this means that the remainder of the full £10,000 loan (£4,805) may be taken and used to support maintenance costs.
+The government postgraduate loan scheme (https://www.gov.uk/funding-for-postgraduate-study) can be used to cover the cost of postgraduate research tuition fees at UK/EU rates (£4,600 2022/23 rates) and bench fees (£1,000).
+If required and successfully secured, this means that the remainder of the loan may be taken and used to support maintenance costs.
 Applicants not eligible for the government loan may also apply but need to be able to self-fund all the associated project costs and their expenses.
 For international students this includes tuition fees above the UK/EU rate.

 Candidates would be expected to hold a good Physics degree that has included an experimental final year project.
 Candidates with an appropriate physics-related or relevant Medical Engineering degree will also be considered.